mixpanel/docs/pages/docs/features/advanced.md

 **Use Case:** You want to compare # videos watched between core markets - North America, Europe & China

-Current: You have a property “Country”
+Current: You have a property "Country"

 Goal: You want to group the countries into meaningful segments